 4. Peterhof Palace

-Peterhof Palace is one of the most famous palaces in the country and is often referred to as the “Versailles of Russia,” in reference to the grandiose Palace of Versailles in France.
+Peterhof Palace is one of the most famous palaces in the country and is often referred to as the “Versailles of Russia,” about the grandiose Palace of Versailles in France.
 It was constructed by Peter the Great just after he founded the city of Saint Petersburg, which was to be the new capital of Russia in the early 18th century.
 He was so impressed with the Palace of Versailles that he wanted to replicate a lot of its features, which he did in style!

 5. Valley of Geysers